If you’re looking for quick and easy pork jowl recipes for your next meal, we’ve got you covered!

 You will need to marinate the meat for at least 2 hours, but for best results, leave it overnight so that all the flavor is absorbed by the meat and fats.

-There is also a dipping sauce that you can tweak and adjust to your palette (we love to increase the amount of lime used!)
+There is also a dipping sauce that you can tweak and adjust to your palate (we love to increase the amount of lime used!)

 This is best served with rice for a complete meal!